javadsabbagh/feather/README.md

-# fur
+# feather
 Fur is a collection of open-source utilities, games, educational applications, etc. They are developed with being funny and easy to use viewpoint in mind.

-## Some ideas for developeing Fur
+## Some ideas for developeing Feather
-- Word Puzzle
+- Word Puzzle.
+- On-screen keyboard with right-to-left languages support.
-- High-school Math & Physics concepts
+- High-school Math & Physics concepts.